What An Insect Can Teach Us About Adapting To Stress

 At first, scientists were skeptical because grasshoppers are known for being shy, solitary creatures.
 If they see another grasshopper for instance, "They actually run away from them," says scientist Michael Anstey.

 But under stressful conditions, such as a drought for instance, the grasshoppers all have to crowd together to share the limited resources.
-As they're trying to grab for the last bits of food their big hind legs rub up against each other and it's basically tickle torture.
+As they're trying to grab for the last bits of food, their big hind legs rub up against each other and it's basically tickle torture.
 The rubbing together fuels the release of serotonin in their nervous system, which sets several things in motion.

 "There's little stimuli, little hairs, on the hind legs which get triggered and that then starts this domino cascade of the behavioral change from the solitary [grasshopper] into the notorious swarming form," says Anstey, who published research on desert locusts, one species that goes through these changes.